Kate Griffiths MP. A local champion.

 Kate has also been vigorously campaigning to secure vital upgrades to local roads and infrastructure that will make a real difference to the everyday lives of residents, including the A50 and the A38.
 In July 2020, Kate Griffiths was asked to be the ‘Project Champion’ for the North Midlands Manufacturing Corridor (NMMC) by Midlands Connect which work to develop local transport proposals for Government.
 In this, Kate is playing a leading part in standing up for the region and lobbying Government for further investment across Staffordshire and the North Midlands.

 Another area Kate is campaigning on is regenerating our high streets and town centres.
 Kate has been working closely with local councillors and Ministerial colleagues to invest in our town and to ensure that local high streets are fit for the future.
 Burton has already been chosen to benefit from the Government’s Towns Fund with its share of cash possibly being used to create new green spaces and to encourage walking or cycling locally.

 Separately, Kate has also been looking for additional opportunities for funding towards the Uttoxeter Masterplan which will see investment in the town in line with growth and upgrading of existing facilities.

 Since being elected, Kate has been resolute in her support for local agriculture and brewery sectors, standing up for them in Westminster and making sure the views of the big local employers are known when it comes to future trade policies.

-Outside of politics, Kate has one daughter, who was born at Queen's Hospital.
+Outside of politics, Kate has one child, who was born at Queen's Hospital.
 As a working single mum, Kate understands life can sometimes be quite tough and that everyone needs a helping hand from time-to-time.
 That is why Kate’s door will always be open to residents to help resolve their problems and to be a voice for them and other local people in Westminster.